-MGL Ambassador Spotlight: Siobhán Gaughan Helped Bring Sustainability to the First Green Certified Lab in Europe
+MGL Ambassador Spotlight: Siobhán Gaughan Helped Bring Sustainability to the Molecular Parasitology Lab in NUI Galway

 Say hello to My Green Lab Ambassador and Laboratory Manager at the Molecular Parasitology Laboratory in NUI Galway Siobhán Gaughan!
 Growing up in Ireland, Siobhán has always had a deep appreciation for nature and an understanding of how proper maintenance of our natural world will sustain us and future generations.
-After completing her PhD at the Royal College of Surgeons in Dublin, Siobhán has helped bring sustainability to the labs she works in, including obtaining the first Green Lab Certification in Europe for NUI Galway’s medical device laboratories in CÚRAM, and establishing a Green Team at the Molecular Parasitology Laboratory.
+After completing her PhD at the Royal College of Surgeons in Dublin, Siobhán has helped bring sustainability to the labs she works in and establishing a Green Team at the Molecular Parasitology Laboratory.

 “The information and step-by-step guides provided by the My Green Lab Team and continuing support from the My Green Lab Ambassador community have made it possible to ‘green’ our laboratory,” says Siobhán.
 “It is a great method to trigger engagement with practical solutions and new approaches to lab greening.”

 Read on to learn more about Siobhán and her sustainability journey below!

 Please tell us a bit about yourself.

 My name is Siobhán Gaughan and I grew up in the North West of Ireland in Co.
 Donegal and now live with my family, husband Paul, son Dannan, and daughters Éabha and Charlotte in rural North Co.
 Galway.
 Living among the beautiful hills, valleys and coastal regions of Donegal I have always had an appreciation of nature and an understanding, passed down through generations, of the cycles of nature, the value of land, and how if managed properly it will sustain us and future generations.